simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    .. group-tab:: simgrid/mc-slim

-      If you go for the small image, the following script will execute a command within the docker.
+      If you go for the small image, the following script ``simgrid.sh`` will execute a command within the docker.

       .. code-block:: shell